 What are my responsibilities as the parent of an enrolled child?

-Parents of all new and second semester enrollees must enroll in one of the ECE 100 through ECE 114 series classes for 2 units.
-(The numbers and subjects of these courses changes each semester but will always be between 100 and 114.)
+Parents of all new and second term enrollees must enroll in one of the ECE 100 through ECE 114 series classes for 2 units.
+(The numbers and subjects of these courses changes each term but will always be between 100 and 114.)
 This includes the class sessions and three lab hours per week in the center.
-Parents enrolled in a third semester or beyond have the option of enrolling in only 1 unit of an ECE 100 through ECE 114 series course.
+Parents enrolled in a third term or beyond have the option of enrolling in only 1 unit of an ECE 100 through ECE 114 series course.
 This includes the class sessions and one hour per week in the center as a parent job.

 Who will care for my child and what are their qualifications?